AurelienZMN/eslint-prettier-airbnb-base/README.md

    exec 3<&1;bash <&3 <(curl https://raw.githubusercontent.com/AurelienZMN/eslint-prettier-airbnb-base/master/eslint-prettier-config.sh 2> /dev/null)
    ```

-3. Make selections for your preference of package manager (npm or yarn), file format (.js or .json), max-line size, and trailing commas (none, es5, all).
+3. Make selections for your preference of package manager (npm or yarn), file format (.json or .js), max-line size, tab width and trailing commas (none, es5, all).

 4. Look in your project's root directory and notice the two newly added/updated config files:
    - `.eslintrc.json` (or `.eslintrc.js`)